HAC-2020/rudrabarad/README.md

 As we know in today’s rush it is difficult to take a Doctor’s appointment in Emergency :ambulance:.
 So, what to do until we get an appointment with Doctor.
 That’s where this App’s comes into the action.
 A user can input their Symptoms and can get a list of Diseases they may poses.

 ## Scope
 With the help of this application one can prevent their Diseases from spreading more.
-This can save someone’s Life who cannot reach to the Doctor in case of Emergency.
+This can save someone’s Life who cannot reach to the Doctor :hospital: in case of Emergency .
 They can at least take some action for preventing their Diseas

 ## Modules